-At this age, most kids are moving toward the electric, but there are still pedal-powered designs suitable for 9 year olds.
-It really comes down to the size of your child.
+At this age, most kids are moving toward the electric, but there are still pedal-powered designs suitable for 9-year-olds.
+It comes down to the size of your child.

-Most go karts for 9 year olds actually have adjustable seats so they can grow with their go-kart.
+Most go-karts for 9-year-olds have adjustable seats so they can grow with their go-kart.
 But if you have a particularly tall child, they might not fit into really small frames that are meant for children.

 The biggest difference here is the speed.
-Pedal-powered are going to go as fast as your child can pedal and if you have a particularly athletic child that might be quite fast but battery-powered or electric are going to go significantly faster.
+Pedal-powered is going to go as fast as your child can pedal and if you have a particularly athletic child that might be quite fast but battery-powered or electric are going to go significantly faster.

 These can range in speed contingent on the model.
 In most situations, the children’s models will have multiple speed settings, one speed for reverse and a few different speeds for going forward.

 Parental control options allow you to set what speed maximum you want for your child depending on the weather, whether they are driving inside or outside, or whether they have a younger sibling in the car with them.

 If this doesn’t seem like a good enough return on your time the pedal-powered can be used at any time.

 When you are looking at different models for this age group, you want to consider what accessories come with them, what accessories you can add to them, and what safety features you want to enhance.
 You might also consider speed especially as you move up and start investigating electric-powered designs.

 If you are investing in an electric-powered go-kart you need to consider the speed it provides.
 The slower-paced designs will not go more than 9 miles per hour, maybe upwards of 15 miles per hour.

-This is just fine for a youngster who is just starting out.
+This is just fine for a youngster who is just starting.
 As your child gains more years of practice, you can invest in something that might go up to 20 miles per hour.